Wolverine971/9takes/src/blog/enneagram/beginners-guide-to-determining-your-enneagram-type.md

 The Enneagram is a personality system that identifies "types" or archetypes based on coping mechanisms (aka survival strategies) we developed due to unresolved childhood traumas.

 For example, a child who was constantly criticized may grow up to be an adult who second-guesses their every decision, never believing their efforts are reasonable enough.
-A child who grew up in a chaotic environment might cope by distracting themselves and always looking on the bright side of things, avoiding uncomfortable or painful situations.
+A child who grew up in a chaotic environment might cope by distracting themselves, always looking on the bright side of things, and avoiding uncomfortable or painful situations.

 Now that you understand what an Enneagram is, it's time to delve deeper into how you can determine your type.